 Jisan Anna Thorn has been practicing at all three temples of San Francisco Zen Center since 1995.
 She received priest ordination in 2003 from Tenshin Reb Anderson and was shuso (head monk) in 2007 under Abbot Ryushin Paul Haller.
 She was an assistant teacher for the Program Establishing the Path of Practice at City Center and has been a practice leader at City Center.
-Anna currently lives at Green Gulch Farm, where she is a practice leader and serves as Guest Program Manager.
+Anna currently lives at Green Gulch Farm, where she is a practice leader and serves as the tanto (head of practice).

 Ko Shin Steven Tierney

 Steven Tierney, Ed.D.
-CAS is Professor of Counseling Psychology and Chair of the Community Mental Health Program at the California Institute of Integral Studies.
+LPCC, is Professor of Counseling Psychology and Chair of the Community Mental Health Program at the California Institute of Integral Studies.
 A certified addiction specialist, he is the Co- Founder of the San Francisco Mindfulness Foundation.
-Steven has been studying and practicing Buddhism for more than 20 years and was ordained by Michael Wenger on January 6, 2013.
+Steven has been studying and practicing Buddhism for more than 20 years.
+He was ordained by Dairyu Michael Wenger and served as shuso in 2013.